-A Greenwich man who developed an anti-aircraft radar system during World War II that helped Allied forces overcome Axis armies in Europe and the Pacific has died at 95.
+A Greenwich man who developed an anti-aircraft radar system during World War II that helped Allied forces overcome enemy armies in Europe and the Pacific has died at 95.

-Lee Davenport died of cancer Friday at the Nathaniel Witherell Nursing Home, his daughter, Carol Davenport, 48, of Cos Cob, said.
+Lee Davenport died of cancer Friday at The Nathaniel Witherell, the town's nursing home, his daughter, Carol Davenport, 48, of Cos Cob, said.

 Davenport remembers a father who was passionate about what he did and led a full and active life.